bxparks/AceSegment/README.md

     * `DirectModule`
         * An implementation with all segment and digit pins connected directly to the microcontroller.
+* Writers
+    * Helper classes built on top of the `LedModule` which provide higher-level interface to the LED module, such as printing numbers, time (hh:mm), and ASCII characters and strings.
-* `LedDisplay`
+    * `PatternWriter`
         * Class that knows how to write segment bit patterns to an `LedModule`.
-    * Provides a single, common API to the various Writer classes.
-* Writers
-    * Helper classes built on top of the `LedDisplay` which provide higher-level interface to the LED module, such as printing numbers, time (hh:mm), and ASCII characters and strings.
+        * Other Writer classes are built upon this by composition.
     * `NumberWriter`
-        * A class that writes integers in decimal or hexadecimal format to the `LedDisplay`.
+        * A class that writes integers in decimal or hexadecimal format to the `LedModule`.
         * A few additional characters are supported: `kCharSpace`, `kCharMinus`
     * `ClockWriter`
-        * A class that writes a clock string "hh:mm" to `LedDisplay`.
+        * A class that writes a clock string "hh:mm" to `LedModule`.
         * A few additional symbols are supported: `kCharSpace`, `kCharMinus` and `kPatternA` ("A" for AM) and `kPatternP` ("P" for PM).
     * `TemperatureWriter`